ghdl/ghdl/README.md

 ## Advanced users

 - `libghdl` is a shared library that includes a subset of the regular features plus some features to be used by extension tools (i.e. `libghdl-py`).
 This is built along with the regular GHDL and it supports both non-synthesisable and synthesisable code.
 Nonetheless, this is not for users, but for tools built on top of the core.
+When configured along with `--enable-synth`, this shared library includes **[experimental]** synthesis features too.

 - [libghdl-py](python/libghdl) is a Python interface to `libghdl`.
 Currently, it is only used by `ghdl-ls`; however, it can be useful for advanced users which are willing to build Python utilities based on GHDL.

-## Experimental
+- **[experimental]** [ghdlsynth-beta](https://github.com/tgingold/ghdlsynth-beta) is the integration of GHDL as a frontend plugin module for [Yosys Open SYnthesis Suite](http://www.clifford.at/yosys/), which uses the `libghdlsynth` library.

-- `libghdlsynth` is a shared library that includes the analysis and synthesis features of the core GHDL, but not the pieces for compilation/simulation.
+- **[deprecated]** `libghdlsynth` is a shared library that includes the analysis and synthesis features of the core GHDL, but not the pieces for compilation/simulation.

-- [ghdlsynth-beta](https://github.com/tgingold/ghdlsynth-beta) is the integration of GHDL as a frontend plugin module for [Yosys Open SYnthesis Suite](http://www.clifford.at/yosys/), which uses the `libghdlsynth` library.

-- `ghdl_simul`, which supports interpreted simulation, is available for historical reasons and for development/debugging only.
+- **[deprecated]** `ghdl_simul`, which supports interpreted simulation, is available for historical reasons and for development/debugging only.
 It is very slow compared to the 'regular' compiled simulation and not all the features are supported.